jkaho/go-tour/README.md

-# go-tour
+# 'A Tour of Go' solutions

-My solutions to the "A Tour of Go" exercises
+These are my solutions to the [A Tour of Go](https://tour.golang.org/list "A Tour of Go") exercises.